alcantarar/ASB_Tutorial/Tutorial_Instructions/breakout_1.md

 convenient, you can send all your commits to the repository on GitHub.
 This process is called *pushing* commits from a local repository to the remote repository.

 To push commits to your remote repository on GitHub, run:

+*The first time you push to a repository, Git Bash or Terminal may request that you login to your github account at this time.
+Enter your username and password and press Enter.*
 ```
 $ git push
 ```